TamSaputra/cse15l-lab-reports/lab-report-3-week5.md

    technical/government/Post_Rate_Comm/ReportToCongress2002WEB.txt:64
    technical/government/Post_Rate_Comm/WolakSpeech_usps.txt:0
    ```
    The command-line counts the number of times the given word is mentioned in a file.
 It's useful to see how often a word may be used in a file.
+When combined with ```-v```, it could also be used to find the number of lines that does *not* have the given word.

 3. ```-v``` Invert match
    ```